ordina-jworks/ordina-jworks.github.io/_posts/2020-08-15-tailwindcss.md

 * Building the CSS from the ground up was the first idea.
 That way we could only write classes we actually needed.
-Since we didn't had all the time to write so much CSS classes we decided we couldn't do this.
+Since we didn't have all the time to write so much CSS classes, we decided we couldn't do this.

 * CSS libraries like [Bootstrap](https://getbootstrap.com/){:target="_blank" rel="noopener noreferrer"}, [Foundation](https://get.foundation/){:target="_blank" rel="noopener noreferrer"}, [Materialise](https://materializecss.com/){:target="_blank" rel="noopener noreferrer"}, ... have too much classes by default.
  As a side note, we looked for ways to disable certain classes, but those libraries are too complicated to customise.